$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: generalised geometry

 \subsubsection{Generalised tensors}

 Generalised tensors are simply sections of vector bundles constructed from the generalised structure bundle using different representations of $\Edd\times\bbR^+$.
 We have already discussed the generalised tangent space $E$.
 There are four other vector bundles which will be of particular importance in the following.
-The relevant representations are summarised in table~\ref{tab:gen-tensors}.
+The relevant representations are summarised in table~\ref{tab:gen-tensors}\footnote{Note that these representations have already appeared in both the dimensional reduction of the $E_{11}$ theory~\cite{west-charges} and the tensor hierarchy formulation of gauged supergravity~\cite{de-form,hierarchy}.}

 The first is the dual generalised tangent space